The definite article in Romanian is

 For a neuter noun, the definite article

-has the same forms as for a masculine noun and obeys to the same
+has the same forms and obeys the same

 -l